Sharon Shepherd: Career

-Sports: Women's Basketball, Field Hockey, Volleyball, Track & Field, although not a Linfield women’s sport at the time, 1956-1960, when she was a student-athlete.
+Sports: Women's Basketball, Field Hockey, Volleyball, Track & Field, although not a Linfield women's sport at the time, 1956–1960, when she was a student-athlete.

 1960 Linfield College graduate Sharon Shepherd was an athlete of exceptional ability, from her youth in Oregon's Lane County, until she competed for the final time six years ago, at age 57.

 In 2001, she will be the first woman athlete and the third woman to be enshrined in the Linfield Athletics Hall of Fame since was founded in 1998.

 She was a member of Wildcat intercollegiate teams in basketball, field hockey, and volleyball, her favorite sport.
 Sharon also excelled in track and field and softball, although at the time, Linfield had no women's teams in these sports.

 Among her many athletic successes were traveling around the world, competing on U.S. national track and field teams; and playing and coaching field hockey and volleyball teams in state, regional and national championships.

-Now semi-retired, living in Durham, North Carolina, she was born in Portland, Oregon, and educated on the Oregon coast in Florence (grades 1-6) and Mapleton (7-12) public schools.
+Now semi-retired, living in Durham, North Carolina, she was born in Portland, Oregon, and educated on the Oregon coast in Florence (grades 1–6) and Mapleton (7–12) public schools.

 She was a sports standout for the Sailors of Mapleton High School, from which she graduated in 1956.
 Sky Pennel and Liz McCain were her high school coaches.

 "She was a superb athlete, the most outstanding that I can remember.
 Sharon competed during a time there was very little recognition for girls.
 She was such a competitor, she made any coach look good," said Pennel.

 McCain said Sharon "excelled in all sports.
 It was a thrill for me to have a student with her athletic ability."

 After high school, Sharon was a shot and discus record-setter.
 She set the U.S. outdoor shot record during a meet in Portland.
 She held the National AAU indoor and outdoor shot titles three times.
 For 10 years (six of them as an All-American) she was among the top three Americans in both events.

 Traveling to track meets took her around the U.S. and to other countries.
 This included the U.S. Olympic track and field trials: 1956, Washington, D.C.; 1960, Abilene, Texas; 1964, New York, and 1968, New York and Los Angeles.
 She was a U.S. track team alternate for the 1960 Rome and 1964 Tokyo Olympic Games.

-She represented the U.S. in the Pan American Games in Chicago, 1959, and Sau Paulo, Brazil, 1963.
+She represented the U.S. in the Pan American Games in Chicago, 1959, and São Paulo, Brazil, 1963.

 She was a member of the exceptional 1961 U.S. team which made a three-week, four-meet European tour with dual meets against the Soviet Union, Poland, Great Britain and West Germany.
 In 1957, she was on the first U.S. sports team to compete in the Soviet Union.